wdporter/acim/text/5-healing-and-wholeness/index.md

 #### substituted

-1.&emsp;The way to recognise your brother is by recognising the Holy Spirit in your brother.
+1. The way to recognise your brother is by recognising the Holy Spirit in your brother.
 <sup>2</sup>I have already said that the Holy Spirit is the Bridge for the transfer of perception to knowledge, so we can use perception-and-knowledge as if perception-and-knowledge were related, because in the-Holy-Spirit’s Mind perception-and-=knowldege are related.
 <sup>3</sup>The relationship of perception-and-knowledge must be in the-Holy-Spirit’s Mind because, unless the relationship of perception-and-knowledge were in the-Holy-Spirit’s Mind, the separation between the two ways of thinking would not be open to healing.
 <sup>4</sup>The Holy Spirit is part of the Holy Trinity, because the-Holy-Spirit’s Mind is partly your mind and also partly God’s Mind.